0sAND1s/HCCmd/readme.txt

   - 0 - exits viewer
   - 2 - sets line wrap on/off
-4 - Read selected file properties from file header: type, start address/line, BASIC lenght 5 - Copy selected file
+4 - Read selected file properties from file header: type, start address/line, BASIC lenght 5 - Copy - file copy menu shows up
+	- 0 - Exit copy menu
+	- 1 - Copy selected file from current drive to current drive, asking for disk change confirmation between source and destination disks
-	- from one drive to the other, from A: to B: or from B: to A: or
+	- 2 - Copy selected file from one drive to the other, from A: to B: or from B: to A:
-	- using a single drive, from one disk to another
+	- 3 - Copy selected file from current drive to the COM port.
+In HCDisk the command is 'getif1 filename COM1 19200' for example.
+	- 4 - Copy from the COM port to the current drive.
+New file name will be asked for.
+In HCDisk the command is 'putif1 filename COM1 19200' for example.
 The program will check if a file with that name already exists on destination and will ask for overwrite confirmation.
 If file is marked as read-only, an error will be shown.
 6 - Rename selected file.
-The program will check if a file with that name already exists and will abbort if it does.
+The program will check if a file with that name already exists and will abort if it does.
 7 - Set/reset file attributes for the selected file: Read Only, Hidden attributes 8 - Delete selected file.
 If file is marked as read only, an error will be displayed.
 R/O attribute must be cleared before deleting.
-9 - Disk menu
+9 - Disk menu - efficient disk copy, only occupied disk area is copied
-  - 0 - Back - exit disk menu
+  - 0 - Exit menu
-  - 1 - Format current disk
+  - 1 - Copy disk using single drive setup, asking for disk change confirmation between source and destination floppy disks
-  - 2 - Copy disk: efficient disk copy, only occupied disk area is copied, from A: to B: or vice versa
+  - 2 - Copy current disk to the other drive, A: to B: or B: to A:
   - 3 - Copy all current disk data to serial port, for HCDisk on PC
   - 4 - Copy from serial port to current disk, from HCDisk on PC.
+  - 5 - Format current disk.
-0 - Exit program to BASIC, without reset.
-RUN will re-execute program.
+0 - Exit with reset.
 Enter - Process selected file:
       - Program files are executed
 	  - Byte files are also executed, using the start address for execution, which might not be the case, so it can cause a crash.